Kheere Ka Raita: Cucumber Raita

 Curry Leaves and Peanut Chutney

 Inspired by the chapter on curry leaves in Ratna Rajaiah’s fascinating book How the Banana Goes to Heaven, I recently resolved to eat curry leaves as much and as raw as I possibly can.
-The prospect wasn’t enticing, let me say up front.
+The prospect wasn’t enticing, let me say that up front!
 Though I like curry leaves, I find their taste overpowering and use them sparingly even in tadka.
-I would have to steel myself to eat curry leaves raw, or so I thought.
+I would have to steel myself to eat curry leaves raw – or so I thought.

 How wrong I was.

-A tentative stab at making curry leaves and peanut chutney turned out to be hugely successful.
-Peanuts balance out the bitterness of curry leaves, making this chutney not only palatable but also delicious.
+A hesitant stab at making curry leaves and peanut chutney turned out to be hugely successful.
+Roasted peanuts balance the slight bitterness of curry leaves, making this chutney delicious.

 Ginger Jaggery Chutney with Mango Chunks